tyrell/docker-utils/README.md

 # Docker Clean

 Docker tends to leave quite a bit of resedue in the hard disk.
 I started noticing this while creating Docker images in my Raspberry Pi.
-After confirming that my suspicions we valid, I found a vew useful commands to execute to clean up after Docker.
-This shell script compiles all of these into one.
+After confirming that my suspicions were valid, I found a vew useful commands to execute, to clean up after Docker.
+This shell script compiles them into one.

 ## Running the script